Tonpattra/Predicting-Car-Price-Application/Homework/HW1_App_Predicting Car Price/Readme.md

 The dataset is look like this
 ![image](https://github.com/Tonpattra/Machine-Learning/assets/89975216/fbdf466b-0b33-4c6b-a244-c57194895dfe)

-## Task 1 :
+## Task 1 :Preparing the datasets
-Preparing the datasets - Download the Car Price dataset from Google classroom.
+- Download the Car Price dataset from Google classroom.
 Perform loading, EDA, preprocessing, model selection, · · · , inference.
 Grade will be given based on the how well you adhere to best practices.
 There are some important coding considerations: